How To Leash Train A Dog To Walk

 Find a small, quiet space inside your home.
 I chose the living room for my dog's leash training.
 This helps them focus and stay calm as they learn.
 During this first step, keep the area free of distractions to help your pup concentrate better.

-Introduce your dog to their new harness and leash indoors.
+Introduce your dog to its new harness and leash indoors.
 Offer treats to create positive associations with wearing them.
-Take it slow; let them sniff and investigate the gear on their own terms before putting it on them gently.
+Take it slow; let them sniff and investigate the gear on their terms before gently putting it on them.

-To start leash training, get your dog used to the harness and leash.
+Get your dog used to the harness and leash to start leash training.
 I gave my dog treats every time I put on the harness and attached the leash.
 This helped create a positive association with wearing the gear.

 Then, I let my dog walk indoors with the leash on for short periods, all while giving treats to reinforce that being leashed is good.

-Once your dog is comfortable with the harness and leash, you can gradually increase the time spent wearing it before moving on to outdoor practice sessions.
-Remember patience and consistency are key when introducing new things to your furry friend.
+Once your dog is comfortable with the harness and leash, you can gradually increase the time before moving on to outdoor practice sessions.
+Patience and consistency are key when introducing new things to your furry friend.

-Once your dog responds well to directional changes indoors, take the practice outside to familiar surroundings before introducing new environments.
+Once your dog responds well to directional changes indoors, practice outside in familiar surroundings before introducing new environments.
 Reinforce good behavior with treats and praise as you continue practicing walking in various directions, helping your furry friend become more confident and obedient on the leash.

 Dog getting treat on walk